-We seek to structure our mezzanine investments primarily as unsecured, subordinated loans that provide for relatively high, fixed interest rates that provide us with significant current interest income.
+We seek to structure our mezzanine investments primarily as unsecured, subordinated loans that provide for relatively high interest rates that provide us with significant current interest income.
 These loans typically have interest-only payments in the early years, with amortization of principal deferred to the later years of the mezzanine loans.
-In some cases, we may enter into loans that, by their terms, convert into equity or additional debt securities or defer payments of interest for the first few years after our investment.
+In some cases, we may enter into loans that, by their terms, convert into equity or additional debt securities or defer payments of interest after our investment.
 Also, in some cases our mezzanine loans may be collateralized by a subordinated lien on some or all of the assets of the borrower.
 Typically, our mezzanine loans have maturities of five to ten years.
-We generally target a total return of 12% to 20% for our mezzanine loan investments.
+We generally target a gross return of 12% to 18% for our mezzanine loan investments.